It all started one Pennsylvania summer when I was six…

 On the final evening of hoop training, we had a fire circle…

 I had the opportunity to try a fire hoop.
 I was humbled by the intensity of the flames, and immediately forgot everything I knew about hooping.
+What you can’t hear in this picture is me shrieking in fear and delight.
 I was scared shitless, but I kept going until the flames died, and I was ALIVE.
 The obsession to tame the flame was born.

-A month later, I found myself in Yoga Teacher Training.
-Deepening my understanding and practice of yoga helped me finally feel at home in my body and at peace in my mind, and it was then that I got bitten by the training bug.
+A month later, I had the privilege of joining a Yoga Teacher Training.
+Deepening my understanding and practice of yoga brought me closer to feeling at home in my body and at peace in my mind, and it was then that I got bitten by the training bug.

 Today, my practice is an unusual blend of bodywork, yoga, and circus with one bold, audacious, slightly hairy goal:

 To help people come alive, reconnect with their senses, and feel damn good in their own skin.